 Excessive cranking due to a hard-start condition can overheat a starter motor, damaging internal mechanical or electrical components leaving the starter unable to “crank” the engine.
 Also, a loose or corroded starter relay wire or connection will cause battery voltage to drop before reaching the starter.
-(Here are the things that will happen to your car if you don’t drive it.)

 Let your mechanic diagnose starter motor problems.